cogini/avro_schema/README.md

 The Avro "Single-object encoding" formalizes this, prefixing Avro binary data with a two-byte marker, C3 01, to show that the message is Avro and uses this single-record format (version 1).
-That is followed by the the 8-byte little-endian [CRC-64-AVRO](https://avro.apache.org/docs/1.8.2/spec.html#schema_fingerprints) fingerprint of the object's schema.
+That is followed by the 8-byte little-endian [CRC-64-AVRO](https://avro.apache.org/docs/1.8.2/spec.html#schema_fingerprints) fingerprint of the object's schema.